ArifSetiyawan/Traveloka-Clone/README.md

-# Traveloka CLone
+# Traveloka Clone
-A first assignment in Bootcamp Arkademy
+A first assignment in Bootcamp Arkademy was the clone app with ReactNative

 ## Built with
 * [React Native 0.57] (https://facebook.github.io/react-native/)